Headquarters Warwick, England

 - Charity donations through the Midcountines Co-op

 It is perhaps a wonder, though, that given their status as a co-op, which would suggest their inclination to help their members, why they have some of the most expensive energy prices in the country.
-Couple this with their attempt to rival the Big Six, and you have got some pretty problematic strategy.
+Couple this with their attempt to rival the Big Six, and you have got a pretty problematic strategy.

 If you would like to sign up to be a member of the Co-operative, you can click the link below: